 WHAT IS A RECALL ELECTION?

-California is one of 20 states that have provisions to recall a sitting governor.
-The state law establishing the rules goes back to 1911 and was intended to place more power directly in the hands of voters by allowing them to remove elected officials and repeal or pass laws by placing them on the ballot.
+California is one of 20 states that have provisions to remove a sitting governor in a recall, 19 of them through elections.
+The state law establishing the rules goes back to 1911 and was intended to place more power directly in the hands of voters by allowing them to recall elected officials and repeal or pass laws by placing them on the ballot.
 Recall attempts are common in the state, but they rarely get on the ballot and even fewer succeed.
 However, in 2003, Democratic Gov. Gray Davis was recalled and replaced by Republican Arnold Schwarzenegger.

 WHY IS THERE A RECALL DRIVE AGAINST NEWSOM?